Actor Kevin Dobson, best known for starring in TV dramas like Kojak and Knots Landing, died Sunday of a heart attack. He was 77.

-Dobson’s death was announced via Facebook by the United Veterans Council of San Joaquin County, which the actor had previously served as chairman.
+His death was announced by the United Veterans Council of San Joaquin County, an organization he once served as chairman.

-He is survived by his wife Susan and his three children, Sean Dobson, Patrick Dobson and Mariah Dobson.
+Dobson is survived by his wife Susan and their children Mariah, Patrick, and Sean.